 Question 31 has a good tidbit: “Will instructors and/or assessors require clearances for top secret facilities?”
 Answer: “The certified C3PAOs will only assess non-federal unclassified networks.
 It is anticipated that the Accreditation Body and/or certified C3PAOs will work with DIB contractors with respect to access requirements for credentialed CMMC assessors.”

-Selection of CMMC Accreditation Body (in progress)
+Selection of CMMC Accreditation Body (completed)

 The accreditation body is not fully functional yet.
 It is in the working group stage, where interested parties are collaborating to define and form it.
-Officers have been selected, but the base of full time employees has not been hired yet.
+Officers have been selected, but the base of full time employees has not been finalized yet.

 The AB website CMMCab.org is being updated daily and has a newsletter sign up.
 Go check it out!